About Lou Weber

 I’ve been teaching full-time in biology and environmental science programs since the mid-1990s.
 Currently I’m a professor at the University of Saint Francis in Fort Wayne, Indiana.
 Before that I taught at Warren Wilson College in Asheville, North Carolina.
 I’ve also taught at Emory, Clemson, and Adams State Universities.

 Photo: Lou Weber on Mirror Lake by Steve Vorderman

 I'm honored to be teaching at the University of Saint Francis where Franciscan values blend seamlessly with the biology and ecology courses I have the privilege to teach.
 Fort Wayne is my hometown and Saint Francis is my mother’s alma mater.
 Family and the lakes, woods, prairies, and cornfields of northern Indiana combine with my 21 years of Catholic school education near this place.
 People are unbelievably nice here, life is wholesome, and Mother Nature makes sure we know who is in charge.
 The students and I have much to share with the outside world about what we have discovered together regarding nature study.

 Photo: Warren Wilson College in the Swannanoa Valley of

 North Carolina, by Lou Weber

-Photo: USF students completing a prairie ecology lab, by Lou Weber
+Photo: USF students putting in place a new compost unit, by Lou Weber